 The nuclear centrists reflect the preponderance of Iranian public opinion, which supports neither a full rollback of the nuclear program nor a near-term breakout to acquire nuclear weapons.

-Rouhani's unexpected election created political space for nuclear diplomacy with the P5+1, which could yield an outcome fully compatible with Iran's core national security requirements.
-Such an agreement would leave Iran with a capacity to enrich uranium, however limited, that retains for the Tehran regime an inherent breakout option for weaponization.
-(That is the crux of the dispute over the nuclear diplomacy between the United States and Israel, which wants a full rollback of Iran's enrichment capability.)
-For Iran, such an agreement should be acceptable, as the country faces no existential threat from a foreign power necessitating the urgent acquisition of nuclear weapons.
-Indeed, to the extent that the Iranian leadership perceives a threat to regime survival, the sources are internal rather than external.116
+Rouhani's unexpected election created political space for nuclear diplomacy with the P5+1, which yielded a comprehensive agreement in July 2015.
+Under the deal, Iran retains a bounded uranium enrichment program capacity that leaves Iran, as it has been for the last decade, a nuclear threshold state.
+Iran's mastery of the nuclear fuel cycle creates an inherent "breakout" option for weaponization.
+(That is the crux of the dispute over the nuclear diplomacy between the United States and Israel, which wants a rollback of Iran's enrichment capability to deny the Tehran regime that hedge option.)
+A major focus of the negotiations was extending that potential breakout period to at least a year (through agreed limits on the number and sophistication of centrifuges, as well as on the permissible level of enrichment and uranium stockpile).

-From a national security perspective, a nuclear hedge is Iran's strategic sweet spot-maintaining the potential of a nuclear option, while avoiding the regional and international costs of actual weaponization.
-As former President Hashemi Rafsanjani put it to the Carnegie Endowment's George Perkovich in 2005: "As long as we can enrich uranium and master the [nuclear] fuel cycle, we don't need anything else.
+For Iran, the comprehensive agreement is compatible with Iran's core national security requirements, as the country faces no existential threat from a foreign power necessitating the urgent acquisition of nuclear weapons.
+Indeed, to the extent that the Iranian leadership perceives a threat to regime survival, the sources are internal rather than external.
+From a national security perspective, the nuclear hedge (which the Tehran regime retains under the agreement) is Iran's strategic sweet spot maintaining the potential of a nuclear option, while avoiding the regional and international costs of actual weaponization.
+As former President Hashemi Rafsanjani candidly admitted in 2005: "As long as we can enrich uranium and master the [nuclear] fuel cycle, we don't need anything else.
 Our neighbors will be able to draw the proper conclusions."

-A hedge strategy that keeps the nuclear option open is not incompatible with a nuclear agreement that would bring the tangible benefits of sanctions relief.
-Yet the persisting proxy status of the nuclear issue for that broader debate in Iranian politics over the Islamic Republic's relationship with the outside world (especially America, the "Great Satan") inherently complicates the prospects of a nuclear agreement in Tehran.
+The JCPOA reaffirmed Khamenei's fatwa and the Islamic Republic's NPT commitment that "under no circumstances will Iran ever seek, develop, or acquire any nuclear weapons."
+Yet despite that bald declaration of intent, the agreement leaves Iran with the capabilities that allow it to retain its hedge option.
+The accord hedged the hedge, so to speak.
+The persisting proxy status of the nuclear issue for that broader debate in Iranian politics over the Islamic Republic's relationship with the outside world (especially America, the "Great Satan") ensured that the negotiations would be protracted.
+That dynamic will likely reemerge to complicate this complex deal's implementation.